ibm-cloud-docs/vpc/console-tutorial.md

 1. To distribute requests over multiple instances, create a load balancer.
 1. To enable your VPC to connect securely to another private network, such as your on-premises network or another VPC, create a virtual private network (VPN).

-After you enter data on the provisioning pages, you can click the **Get sample API call** button to view the sequence of API requests that correspond to your settings.
+After you enter data on the provisioning pages, you can click **Get sample API call** to view the sequence of API requests that correspond to your settings.
 Viewing the API calls is a good way to learn about the API and understand actions and their dependencies.
 {: tip}

 ## Audience